-\paragraph{Main contribution: algorithmic results.} Our algorithms, as well as many algorithms in the literature, are of wait-and-pick type.
-Our main result is a tight result for optimal policy for multiple choice secretary problem under low entropy distributions.
-In the two theorems below we assume that the adversarial values are such that $v(1) \geq v(2) \geq \cdots \geq v(n)$.
+\paragraph{Main contribution: algorithmic results.} Our main result is a tight result for optimal policy for the free order multiple-choice secretary problem under low entropy distributions.
+Below we assume that the adversarial values are such that $v(1) \geq v(2) \geq \cdots \geq v(n)$.